lukasdanckwerth/work-documentation/README.md

 <!--usage begin -->
 ```
-wodo (work documentation) is tool to simply, fast and affortless documentation your work

 Usage:
   wodo [describe] [your] [task] ... [flags]
   wodo [command]

 Available Commands:
   add         Add a task done today
-  completion  Generate the autocompletion script for the specified shell
   config      Create / manipulate config
   help        Help about any command
   list        List to current day